 What an MSLE Tutor Might Do

-As the tutor works with your child, she should set goals for him.
-She should also provide you with regular updates on his progress.
+When working together, the tutor should set goals for your child.
+The tutor should also provide you with regular progress updates.

 Who Can Provide Tutoring

 It takes specific skills to teach kids with dyslexia to read.
 Tutors with these skills often call themselves reading specialists or educational therapists.
 But there are no regulations about who can or can’t use these titles.